npt-1707/JITCrawler/README.md

-# JIT-DP Data Crawling Tool
+# JITCrawler

-A tool crawls codes and features data for JIT-DP problem for different approaches.
+A JIT-DP data crawling tool that collects codes and features data for JIT-DP problem for different approaches.

 ## Requirements